jina-ai/docs/chapters/logging.rst

 Where ``name`` is the name of the Pod, ``process`` is the process ID, ``levelname`` is the level.
 Jina logs messages in 6 different levels (DEBUG, INFO, WARNING, ERROR, CRITICAL, SUCCESS).
-The default level can be controlled by 'JINA_LOG_LEVEL' environment variable or in YAML configuration.
+The default level can be controlled by ``JINA_LOG_LEVEL`` environment variable or in YAML configuration.

 Logging handler